Mepolizumab (Nucala)

 A taskforce supported by the European Respiratory Society (ERS) and American Thoracic Society (ATS) has defined severe asthma as “asthma which requires treatment with high dose inhaled corticosteroids (ICS) plus a second controller (and/or systemic corticosteroids) to prevent it from becoming ‘uncontrolled’ or which remains ‘uncontrolled’ despite this therapy” (Chung, et al., 2014).
 Persons with severe asthma are also often categorized by long-term use of oral corticosteroids (OCS).
 In a subset of severe asthma patients, the over-production of eosinophils causes inflammation in the lungs that can affect the airways, limiting breathing and increasing the frequency of asthma attacks (FDA, 2015).
 Interleukin-5 (IL-5) is the main promoter of eosinophil growth, activation and survival and provides an essential signal for the movement of eosinophils from the bone marrow into the lung (GSK, 2015).
 Studies suggest that approximately 60% of patients with severe asthma have eosinophilic airway inflammation.

-The U.S. Food and Drug Administration (FDA) approved mepolizumab (branded as Nucala) as an add-on maintenance treatment of patients with severe asthma aged 6 years and older, and with an eosinophilic phenotype (FDA, 2019).
+The U.S. Food and Drug Administration (FDA) approved mepolizumab (Nucala) as an add-on maintenance treatment of patients with severe asthma aged 6 years and older, and with an eosinophilic phenotype (FDA, 2019).
 Mepolizumab is not approved for the treatment of other eosinophilic conditions or relief of acute bronchospasm or status asthmaticus.

 Mepolizumab is administered as a 100mg fixed dose subcutaneous injection by a health care professional every four weeks.
 Patients receive mepolizumab in addition to their normal medications for severe asthma, which include high-dose inhaled corticosteroids plus at least one additional asthma control medicine, and may include oral corticosteroids.
 Patients who were shown to benefit from treatment with mepolizumab in the Phase III clinical trials were those with blood eosinophil levels of 150 cells/mcL or greater just prior to treatment (GSK, 2015).